detomon/wigglebone/README.md

 ## Installation

+1. Search for `wigglebone` in the `AssetLib` editor tab
+2. Download and install the plugin
+3. Enable the plugin in the project settings via the `Plugins` tab

+or...

 1. Clone this repository or download the archive
 2. Copy the folder `addons/wigglebone` to your project's `addons` folder (create it if needed)
 3. Enable the plugin in the project settings via the `Plugins` tab